Abimzy/Dignify/README.md

 About Page

-- To describe benefiuts of the EMR and arguments for purchasing
+- To describe benefits of the EMR and arguments for purchasing
 - Testimonies from previous customers